tobiasfshr/MOTSFusion/README.md

-## MOTSFusion: Multi-Object Tracking, Segmentation and Dynamic Reconstruction in 3D
+## MOTSFusion: Track to Reconstruct and Reconstruct to Track

 ### Introduction

-This repository contains the corresponding source code for the paper "MOTSFusion: Multi-Object Tracking, Segmentation and Dynamic Reconstruction in 3D" [arXiv PrePrint coming soon].
+This repository contains the corresponding source code for the paper "Track to Reconstruct and Reconstruct to Track" [arXiv PrePrint](http://arxiv.org/abs/1910.00130).

 ### Requirements
 The code was tested on: